harrison-broadbent/ruby-middleman-tailwind-starter-blog/README.md

 - Perfect 100/100 PageSpeed score (near perfect for mobile)
 - Github Action for image compression (see `compress_images.yml`).

-Visit the [live template demo](ruby-middleman-tailwind-starter-blog-3sl96oa0w.vercel.app) for a preview of how it looks (although of course, you can customize it yourself).
+Visit the [live template demo](https://ruby-middleman-tailwind-starter-bl-harrison-broadbents-projects.vercel.app/) for a preview of how it looks (although of course, you can customize it yourself).

-I've used [Middleman](https://middlemanapp.com/) for years to build my personal website, and this template is a consolidation of everything I've learned.
+I've used [Middleman](https://middlemanapp.com/) for years to build my [personal website](https://harrisonbroadbent.com/about), and this template consolidates everything I've learned.

 ## Getting started